 A student is classified as "full-time" if enrolled in at least nine (9) semester credit hours during the fall or spring semesters, at least six (6) semester credit hours during the summer.

+Required Enrollment.
 Enrollment is required in the semester in which the research proposal is submitted and continuously through the semester in which all requirements for graduation are completed.
-Enrollment is required prior to, during, or just after the semester in which the preliminary examination (DrPH and PhD programs) is taken and in the semester in which the student is involved in a practicum/internship (MPH and DrPH programs).
+Enrollment is required during the semester in which the preliminary examination is taken and in the semester in which the student is involved in a practicum/internship.
 Enrollment is required in the semester in which students graduate.
 Students must maintain enrollment so that any absence from the degree program does not exceed one (1) calendar year (three (3) consecutive semesters) unless a formal leave of absence is granted.

+Time Limits for Degrees and Extensions.
 Students are expected to complete master's degree programs (MPH and MS) within five (5) years and doctoral degree programs (DrPH and PhD) within seven (7) years.
 In case of extenuating circumstances, a student may request a one-year extension.
 The possibility of a second year of extension exists under extraordinary circumstances.
 Students who do not graduate within the approved time limit will be dismissed from the program and must be readmitted in order to complete the degree program in effect at the time of readmission.